 The process of onboarding a new small or temporary U-Participant has one key difference from the process for onboarding U-Participants that will manage their own Participant CAs.
 After an organization has been vetted and the determination made that it is appropriate to give them access to the Instance, a U-Participant identifier is generated for this new U-Participant, but no Participant CA is generated.
 Instead, the SoTP CA is used to create a new U-Endpoint Certificate whose identifier is assigned the ParticipantAdmin role.
-The U-Endpoint Certificate includes the associated U-Endpoint identifier, as normal, but uses the U-Participant identifier associated with the SoTP CA that signs the U-Endpoint Certificate.
+The U-Endpoint Certificate includes the associated U-Endpoint identifier, as normal, but uses the U-Participant identifier of the new U-Participant as the owning organization, rather than the U-Participant identifier associated with the SoTP CA that signs the U-Endpoint Certificate.
 This U-Endpoint Certificate, with its public and private keys, is then securely delivered to the party identified as the U-Participant Administrator of the new U-Participant, as described for regular U-Participants.